The Message of Jesus is an incarnational message.

 To be clear, the ancient Hebrew people were not literalists.
 Neither were the early church fathers.
 Many of their writings freely acknowledge discrepancies in the minor details yet hail the Scriptures as true on matters of faith.

-Even Martin Luther, the catalyst for the Protestant Reformation, according to The Bible in the Reformation by Roland H. Bainton, recognised “mistakes and inconsistencies in Scripture” yet “treated them with lofty indifference because they did not touch the heart of the Gospel”.
+Even Martin Luther, the catalyst for the Protestant Reformation, recognised “mistakes and inconsistencies in Scripture” yet “treated them with lofty indifference because they did not touch the heart of the Gospel” (The Bible in the Reformation by Roland H. Bainton).

 It is only in the last two centuries that a formal doctrine of inerrancy and infallibility arose, and we can now see why it did.
 With the Bible already enshrined through the Protestant Reformation, cloaking it in an armour of words was an insecure and defensive reaction to combat the perceived existential threat posed by the Enlightenment.